AlastairTaft/node-doc-generator/README.md

       }
     }

+Generating docs this way (for included packages) will also generate an all.html and index.html file.

 See the examples directory of this package for an example html template.

 # How to write the documentation